What Is an Adirondack Chair?

 Primary Usage of Adirondack Chairs

 Adirondack chairs are generally used as outdoor furniture.
-They’re perfect as garden or beach chairs or for use on decks, gazebos, sunrooms, Florida rooms, and the like.
+They’re perfect for garden or beach chairs or for decks, gazebos, sunrooms, Florida rooms, etc.

 They’re a good deal more comfortable than they appear and are suitable for lounging for a few hours at a time, although even models with ottomans are not suitable for napping or sitting for several hours at a time.